haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

     The following might not be fixable:
      - Anti-aliasing causes a ~1 pixel offset at the edges of 2d elements
      - Jukebox Singles take a full second to load
+     - Due to how the input system was re-written, all controls are now saved in controls.cfg.
+This doesn't work with the base game so it's not compatiable with any other mods!

     The following can be fixed in a future patch:
+     - Cate's missing from the main menu, we don't know where she went!
      - Jukebox can occasionally crash while switching songs
      - Jukebox songs are sorted in alphabetical order
      - Some Jukebox Singles have duplicate songs